CodeDefenders/CodeDefenders/readme.txt

 Alternatively:

-1. Compile all the Java Code in the GamMut directory into WEB-INF/classes:
+1. Compile all the Java Code in the CodeDefenders directory into WEB-INF/classes:
 $ javac *.java -d WEB-INF/classes

 2. Package the project as a web archive:
-$ jar cvf gammut.war html WEB-INF
+$ jar cvf codedefenders.war html WEB-INF

-3. Store the gammut.war web archive file in the apache-tomcat-<version no.>\webapps folder
+3. Store the codedefenders.war web archive file in the apache-tomcat-<version no.>\webapps folder

 4. Ensure the Tomcat Server is running
 (Assuming env variables set up as in tomcat setup guide, command is "%CATALINA_HOME%\bin\startup.bat" on windows)

 5. Once the server is running, the system can be accessed at:

-localhost:8080/gammut/intro
+localhost:8080/intro
-localhost:8080/gammut/attacker
+localhost:8080/attacker
-localhost:8080/gammut/defender
+localhost:8080/defender
-localhost:8080/gammut/scores
+localhost:8080/scores

 -- EXPLANATION OF THE STRUCTURE OF THE PROJECT --